alexmacarthur/wp-vue/README.md

 This is just a simple Vue blog that displays posts from a WordPress REST API endpoint.
 Clone or fork this sucka & rip it apart to suit your own needs.
 If you have ideas to make it better for everyone else, contribute!

 ## Install

-1. Make sure you have `yarn` installed on your machine, and run `yarn install`.
+After making sure you have Yarn installed on your machine, run `yarn install`.

 ## Usage